Community Values. Citizen Preferences. Priority Based Budgeting.

 April - August 2017: Departments and City Leadership applied PBB data to prioritize resource allocations for the 2018 budget.

 November - December 2017: Rapid City rolled out its first Citizen Budget Priority survey, which sought to get more citizen input into how the scoring criteria should be weighted.
 1,665 completed survey responses were collected.
-Full report of survey findings is available here.
+Click on the links below for the resentation and full report of survey findings:

 October 2017 - January 2018: Departments optimized their program inventories to improve their functionality and minimize redundancy.
 As a result of this optimization effort, the total number of the programs was reduced from 1,136 to 817.

 November 2017 - January 2018: Departments allocated the 2018 appropriated costs to programs.

 January - March 2018: City Departments and peer-review team(s), composed of City staff and City Council members, scored new programs.

-April - July 2018 (expected): Updated PBB data for 2018 will be made available to City decision-makers and the public to guide the 2019 budget year resource allocations.
+June 2018: Updated PBB data for 2018 have been made available to City decision-makers and the public to guide the 2019 budget year resource allocations.
+Please, click here to access Open PBB Data.